pan76/Hello-world/README.md

 Pan76 here, I like Python 3 and Sublime Text 3.
 I've had vampires over for tea.
 They are really quite polite and well dressed.
 Believe me when I tell you...
-"Don't drip fresh blood in front of a vampire.
+"Do NOT, I beseech thee! drip fresh blood in front of a vampire.
 It's not expedient to your well-being."